 What Is The Statute of Limitations in Personal Injury Cases

-You’ve been injured.
+You’ve been injured in a car accident or other incident.
 Your loved one has had a fatal accident at work.
 How much time do you have to bring a lawsuit?
 How late is too late?

 There are exceptions to the two-year deadline in personal injury cases, including: